API versioning strategy

 Breaking vs non-breaking changes

 Breaking changes in the Box API occur within versioned releases, typically accompanied by a new major API version.
 Minor adjustments, which do not disrupt existing functionality, can be integrated into an existing API version.
-The following table offers illustrations of both breaking and non-breaking changes.
+The following table lists both breaking and non-breaking changes.

 API Change | Breaking change |